 3. Your praise leader shouldn't expect you to "use the force" to play in front of a crowd, and, for that matter, he may not be expecting it.
 Remember what Paul said about doing all things decently and in order?
 Nicely ask your praise leader to provide you with copies of HIS lyric/chord sheets, just in case he's overlooked it or doesn't know you are uncomfortable.
 Ask him to rehearse.
 If your praise format allows it, ask for music a few days in advance.

 4. Praise leaders are notorious for having a sense of timing discernable only to them.
 Start your adventure with a willingness to adjust meter in the middle of the measure.
 No kidding.
 Be ready and don't be embarassed if keeping a steady tempo sometimes makes you stick out.
-Some folks just don't understand that an instrumental ensemble typically reacts with intertia more akin to a tour bus than a sports car.
+Some folks just don't understand that an instrumental ensemble typically reacts with intertia more akin to a tour bus than a sports car when it comes to curves.
 Oh well.
 Don't be surprised if musical measures, verses, and beats, spontaneously either show up or get dropped.
 Try to surround yourself with a little "bubble of professionalism" which allows you to adjust to anything pleasantly.

 5. To quote my wise Mom, "It's better to keep your mouth shut and have people think you are an idiot than open it and remove all doubt."
 Thus, don't be afraid to lay back and play quietly.
 Learn a light touch which allows you to come and go as needed.
 Remember, you are not performing, you are leading.
 Act like you know what you are doing and are comfortable, and the congregation and your fellow leaders will be more comfortable.
 To quote Joe Walsh, "If you just act like you know what you are doing, everybody thinks that you do."
 If you feel a little lost, drop back in volume, act like you are playing but don't, and try to catch up.
 What is it Tom Hanks said in That Thing You Do?
 "Smiling!
 Smiling!
 We are always smiling!"